 If the person has filed a forwarding address, the envelope will be returned to you with the person's new address printed on it for your records.

-You can visit the USPS ancillary service endorsements page for more information on proper use and placement of ancillary service endorsements on an envelope.
+You can search for USPS ancillary service endorsements on Google or any other internet search engine for more information on the proper use and placement of ancillary service endorsements on an envelope.

 By now, most people know how to use the Google search engine to find people.
 However, using the information that you know about the person from the first tip should help you refine your Google people search so that you don't have to look through thousands, if not millions, of potential web pages to find the information you are looking for.